santidr/flask-react-example-app/README.md

 # flask-react-example-app

-A simple example combining the potential of a backend powered app by Flask and MongoDB plus React on the client
+A simple example combining the potential of a Flask and MongoDB powered app on the backend plus React on the client.